mohamedhassan91/youtube-API-analysis-project-/README.md

 ### Next

-* working on the automatically insert new records
+* we can on the automatically insert new records
 * pulling comments information to apply different text analysis with NLP

 ### Refrences